-- Any of the following methods will allow you to zoom in and out: - Hold down the Alt key while rolling the mouse wheel - Use the following shortcut keys: - ♦ Ctrl+++... (hold Ctrl key and repeatedly click on + key): Zoom in - ♦ Ctrl+---... (hold Ctrl key and repeatedly click on key): Zoom out - ♦ Ctrl+ F: Zoom to Cutting Mat - A Right-click on the screen and select Zoom In or Zoom Out - Click the Zoom in Tool icon on the Tools Panel Then use the icons in the Tool Options at the top:
+- To zoom in and zoom out, use any of the following methods: - Hold down the Alt key (Option key on a Mac) while rolling the mouse wheel - Access the Zoom menu on the Status Bar in the lower left corner of the screen - Go to View>Zoom In or View>Zoom Out - Use the following shortcut keys/icons: - Ctrl+ ++... (hold Ctrl key (Command key on a Mac) and repeatedly click on + key): Zoom in - Ctrl+ ---... (hold Ctrl key (Command key on a Mac and repeatedly click on key): Zoom out - Right-click on the screen and select Zoom In or Zoom Out - Click the Zoom in Tool icon on the Tools Panel .
+Then use the icons in the Tool Options at the top:

-- Note that while the Zoom in Tool is activated, you can also marquee-select an area of the screen to zoom to that location. - The zoom tools can also be accessed under the View option on the Menu Bar at the top: - ◊ Zoom In - ◊ Zoom Out
+- Note that while the Zoom in Tool is activated, you can also marquee-select an area of the screen to zoom to that location. - To zoom in on a selected shape or shapes, use one of the following: - Click on the icon while the Zoom in Tool is activated (see prior screenshot) - ♦ Use the shortcut (Mac only) Option+ Shift+ = (on a Mac only)